 Our themes for Literacy and Maths follow a medium term plan, which details the skills in which we will be focussing on for each half term.

-In Literacy this half term we will focus on using our phonic knowledge to write sentences.
-We will learn about finger spaces and where to use them when writing.
-We will begin to think about the use of a full stop too.
-In Phonics we begin Phase 3 digraph sounds and we will use these in our writing.
+In Literacy this half term we will focus on mark making and pencil control, including using the correct pencil grip and thinking about the formation of letters.
+In Phonics are working on hearing sounds in words and in the environment.
 We also continue to place a big emphasis on reading, having one weekly Literacy session based on reading skills as well as Guided Reading and other reading activities.

 Each week in Literacy we will have a book which will support our learning for that week, each weekly book links to our overall weekly theme.

-In Mathematics this half term we continue our focus on Number and working on numeral recognition and reasoning with numbers.
-The skills we shall cover are; subtraction using our fingers and counting backwards, finding one more and one less than a given number and addition using a counting on method.
+In Mathematics this half term we focus on Number and working on numeral recognition and reasoning with numbers.
+The skills we shall cover are; numeral recognition, accurate counting skills and understanding number.

-We will also be continuing our daily 'Magical Maths' whole class session where we will spend 10 mins on some quick counting or reasoning activities.
+We will also be introducing a daily 'Magical Maths' whole class session where we will spend 10mins on some quick counting or reasoning activities.